l33tdaima/l33tdaima/pr1047e/README.md

 # 1047.
 Remove All Adjacent Duplicates In String (Easy)

-Given a string `s` of lowercase letters, a duplicate removal consists of choosing two adjacent and equal letters, and removing them.
+You are given a string `s` consisting of lowercase English letters.
+A duplicate removal consists of choosing two **adjacent** and **equal** letters and removing them.

-We repeatedly make duplicate removals on S until we no longer can.
+We repeatedly make duplicate removals on `s` until we no longer can.

 Return the final string after all such duplicate removals have been made.
-It is guaranteed the answer is unique.
+It can be proven that the answer is unique.

 ### Example 1: